apache/apisix-website/website/blog/2021-06-29-release-apache-apisix-2.7-en.md

 ### Multi-language plugin

-With the release of the first version of apisix-java-plugin-runner,  and apisix-go-plugin-runner completes main function,  the multi-language plugin of Apache APISIX supports the two most widely used back-end programming languages.
+With the release of the first version of apisix-java-plugin-runner, and apisix-go-plugin-runner completes its main functions, the multi-language plugin of Apache APISIX supports the two most widely used back-end programming languages.
 If you are still worried that the development of Apache APISIX plugin will be limited to Lua ecosystem, please try our multi-language plugin runner to develop Java / Go plugins.

 ### Enhanced four-layer TCP proxy